1. Home

 Day-to-day tasks

-• help recruit new employees
+• help to recruit new employees

-• plan and put into place employee training and development activities
+• plan staff training and development activities

 • make sure employees have the right pay and benefits